msaadnawaz/deeprl-reacher/Report.md

 * Learning-rate of 1e-3 is selected for both actor and critic networks.

 ## Results
-The plot shows that the agents were able to get score of ~38 on continuous basis from 40 episodes onwards
+The plot shows that the agents were able to get score of ~38 on continuous basis from 40 episodes onwards.

 ![image](plot3.png)